stouch/docs/api/reference.md

 ### Limit

 Using `limit` can be set the maximum number of items that will be returned.
 You can also use `-1` to return all items, bypassing the default limits.
+The default limit is set to 200.

 #### Examples